salmonax/vitarka/README.md

 ![Fitful Flailing](https://user-images.githubusercontent.com/2810775/92298148-d1f5c100-eefa-11ea-9b65-f3e448d1c361.png)

 4\.
 The mobile app is configured to make Casio-like beeps every hour, counting down from 5 at the top of a 5-hour block down to one.
 This keeps me minimalistically aware of where I am in the day.
 The Cordova app works in the background, though not yet by particularly battery-efficient means.
-Apart from that, it's in a very early state, with a set of Minimnum Usable Tool screens in the /proto folder, of which a few are implemented:
+Apart from that, it's in a very early state, with a set of "minimum usable tool" screens in the /proto folder, of which a few are implemented:

 ![Mobile Flow](https://user-images.githubusercontent.com/2810775/92298371-d7540b00-eefc-11ea-85ef-896819711da7.png)